deter-project/docs/site/docs/containers/containers-reference.md

 The alternative mechanism is to do the traffic shaping inside the nodes, using <a href="http://www.linuxfoundation.org/collaborate/workgroups/networking/netem">Linux traffic shaping</a>.
 In this case, traffic outbound from a container is delayed in the container for the full transit time to the next hop.
 The next node does the same.
 End-node shaping all happens in the kernel so it is relatively inexpensive at run time.

 Qemu nodes can make use of either end-node shaping or VDE shaping, and use VDE shaping by default.
 The ```--end-node-shaping``` and ```--vde-switch-shaping``` options to ```containerize.py``` force the choice in qemu.

-ViewOS processes can only use VDE shaping.
-Their network stack emulation is not rich enough to include traffic shaping.

 Openvz nodes only use end-node traffic shaping.
 They have no native VDE support so interconnecting openvz containers to VDE switches would include both extra kernel crossings and extra context switches.
 Because a primary attraction of VDE switches is their efficiency, the Containers system does not implement VDE interconnections to openvz.